Narrow gauge railway train “Mazbānītis” in Ventspils Seaside Open-air museum

 Related stories

-The important place of Stendes station in the railway network of the kingdom
+The important place of Stende station in the Karalauskas railway network

-The main task of the royal railways in the area of the Partridge Strait was to provide the coastal defense positions of the German army with cannons and ammunition.
+The main task of the battlefield railways in the Irbes Strait area was to provide the German army's coastal defense positions with cannons and ammunition.

-It is said that war is the father of all things, and this has literally been the case with Latvian rural gauge railways.
-Any army, whether it is attacking or defending, needs sufficient resources to ensure warfare.
+It is often said that war is the father of all things, and that has literally been the case with the Latvian rural railways.
+Any army, whether attacking or defending, requires considerable resources to ensure warfare.
 When the German army entered the territory of Latvia in 1915, it faced supply challenges.
-At the end of 1915, the front had stabilized along the Daugava line.
-Historically, there was a low population density in the territory of Selia, so there was not a wide network of traffic roads.
+By the end of 1915, the front had stabilized along the Daugava line.
+Historically, the population density in the territory of Sēlija was low, and therefore there was no extensive network of transport routes.